 Step 2.
 Try It Out First With Bodysurfing

 We mentioned in step one how that paddling would eat the majority of your learning time.
 Therefore, beginners usually have their surfboards under their arms.
 This practice is so that they master the art of paddling.
 Beginners typically give up at this point, as they feel frustrated that they aren’t doing anything but paddle.

 In reality, paddling is the essential knowledge you need to arm yourself with.
 When you’ve mastered paddling, the natural sequence is bodysurfing.
 Riding the waves with your body allows you to feel and understand the waves as they crash into your board or vice versa.

 All you need to do is to get into the water with your swimmers.
-Try to catch some tiny waves and let it push you back to the shore with your body in full extension.
-It adds fun to the learning part, and it leaves you a deep feel for the wave, allowing you to learn when you should push into it.
+Try to catch some tiny waves and let them push you back to the shore with your body in full extension.
+It adds fun to the learning part, and it leaves you with a deep feel for the wave, allowing you to learn when you should push into it.

 Once inside the swell and grasped its energy and momentum, it will give you the sense of learning how to steer and maintain speed.
 Body surfing is like body dragging in kite surfing.
 It is a crucial step that is an absolute prerequisite for anyone who wants to ride a surfboard.

 Step 3.
 Know What Surfboard to Ride and Gears to Use

 Do not immediately jump on a surfboard just because the famous surfer uses it.
 The experienced surfers exerted their time and effort to level up and ride whatever board they are riding.
 It would help if you began with a big board.